 Jennifer Dodds and Bruce Mouat return to Winter Olympics with gold on the mind

-Dodds and Mouat are two of the first batch of 10 athletes whose names have been officially been revealed for Milano Cortina 2026
+Olympic champion Dodds and men’s skipper Mouat are among the first batch of 10 athletes whose names have been officially confirmed for the 2026 Games.

 Jennifer Dodds and Bruce Mouat will both head back into the Olympic arena with unfinished business after being confirmed as part of the respective Great Britain curling rinks in Cortina d’Ampezzo next year.